JB1984/ERC1155UnityConnector/README.md

 Coming soon:

 1. Ability to gather the metadata (image/description/etc..) of the ERC1155 coin.
 2. Use of transaction signing to verify the wallet address entered by user.
 Perhaps if possible have user link their wallet with QR code, just have some way to verify the wallet the user entered is their own.
-This would stop people from entering someone elses wallet address in and "using" their tokens.